datacommunitydc/ballyhoo/README.md

 2. During the event, as people make announcements aloud, an event organizer can promote queued announcements to make them visible.
 Visible announcements can be projected onto a big screen for users to see.
 Updates happen in real time!
 4. Announcements have the name, URL, and text, plus a photo of the announcer.
 It's easy to follow up now!

-Ballyhoo design and coding is led by Harlan Harris, with contributions by Devin Castro and Mike Bullen.
+Ballyhoo design and coding is led by Harlan Harris, with contributions by Devin Castro, Mike Bullen, and Dan Paz-Soldan.

 Ballyhoo is Open Source Software, and is released under an MIT License (see LICENSE).
 The Ballyhoo logo is from the public domain, via [openclipart](http://openclipart.org/detail/75487/yell-out-by-rgesthuizen).